 Travel doesn’t need to be super expensive.

-My Husband and I don’t go out too much.
+My husband and I don’t go out too much.
 We are lucky to go to dinner and a movie on occasion.
-We don’t go to the Clubs or bars and we rarely drink.
+We don’t go to clubs or bars, and we rarely drink.
 Going to a Club with friends is an easy $200 per night when you buy a few rounds of drinks.
 Inviting friends over for drinks even costs money.
 A few bottles of booze can easily run you $50 – $100.
 We also avoid “weekend getaways ” that include hotels and travel.
-We also don’t do birthday presents or anniversary presents to each other to help save money for our “holiday”.
+We also don’t do birthday presents or anniversary presents for each other to help save money for our “holiday.”

-If you are wanting to go on a Holiday yourself, first, I suggest a savings account.
-For two people to go on an all-inclusive trip to Mexico for 1 week, (including spending money) would generally run around $2,500 to $3,000 for two people.
-If you are single, I would look at $1,400 per person.
-I budget in $200 per month for travel into my savings account.
+If you want to go on a Holiday yourself, first, I suggest a savings account.
+Two people to go on an all-inclusive trip to Mexico for 1 week (including spending money) would generally run around $2,500 to $3,000 for two people.
+If you are single, I will look at $1,400 per person.
+I budget $200 per month to travel into my savings account.
 This gives us a Holiday budget of $2,400 each year.

-Personally, we like to spend 3 out of 6 days exploring the culture and country side.
-This means we usually sign up for 3 excursions, adding an additional $500 to our total.
+Personally, we like to spend 3 out of 6 days exploring the culture and countryside.
+This means we usually sign up for 3 excursions, adding $500 to our total.

-I look for Holidays that cost $1000, including taxes, per person for 1 week .
-If I score it even lower, Great!
-We traveled to Cuba a few years ago for $750, including tax.
+I look for Holidays that cost $1000, including taxes, per person for 1 week!
+We travelled to Cuba a few years ago for $750, including tax.

 You will probably want to buy souvenirs for your loved ones back home.
-Make sure you budget for it and decide who to buy for before you leave.
+Please make sure you budget for it and decide who to buy for before you leave.
 It may help to set a per person budget to help you stay where you want. ( I personally budget $100.00)

 Don’t travel when kids are out of school or on long weekends – Prices seem to go up.
 Instead, try to leave mid-week if you can.

-I hope you have a fun time traveling this holiday!
+I hope you have a fun time travelling this holiday!